fiwu/fiwu.github.io/_data/prototypes/current/Spark OBTP.md

 [mx.html?room=public](https://uxccds.github.io/SparkMobile/pair/page/mx.html?room=public)

 In this example, the parameter added is 'room'.
-The parameter's value could be 'CCDS', 'UE', 'UT', 'private' or 'public'.
+The parameter's value can be 'CCDS', 'UE', 'UT', 'private' or 'public'.

-4) Only when the mx prototype and mobile/desktop prototype use the same name will they be paired.
+4. Only when the mx prototype and mobile/desktop prototype use the same name will they be paired.